froger-me/wp-packages-update-server/packages.md

 Get the path to the packages directory on the WordPress file system.

 **Return value**
-> (string) the path to the packages directory on the WordPress file system.
+> (string) the path to the packages directory on the WordPress file system

 ___